cosmos/mainnet/GENESIS.md

 warranties or conditions of any kind*, and any and all liability of the Interchain Foundation and/or the Tendermint team for damages arising in connection to the software is excluded. **Please exercise extreme caution!**

-This genesis file is not the final genesis file.
-Validators still need to append their `gentx` transactions and additional modifications may be made to the file.